|Building on a Legacy of Excellence|

 Pj LoCoco studied at California Polytechnic State University, San Luis Obispo where she earned a bachelor of science degree in ornamental horticulture and a master of science degree in agricultural sciences.
 She has taught horticulture at Santa Rosa Junior College since 1982, and has served as Department Chair, Academic Senator, and President of the California Agricultural Teachers' Association State President.
 Pj is a member of the California Agricultural Teachers' Association, the California Landscape Contractors' Association, the California Association of Nurseries and Garden Centers, and local advisory committees.

-Beginning Fall semester 2011, Robert Landry is assuming the role of full-time, continuing contract position for the SRJC Sustainable Agriculture Program.
+Robert Landry joined the SRJC Agriculture and Natural Resources faculty in Fall 2011.
 Robert has a Bachelor of Science degree in Biology from Texas State University and a Master of Science in Horticulture and Agronomy from UC Davis.
 His vision has always been to network with and teach others about sustainable agricultural practices from a farm-based perspective.
 Robert has a diversified teaching background and significant relevant professional experience in numerous aspects of agricultural production, including ownership of his own organic pecan orchard, which he is actively involved in from production to marketing.
 In his spare time, Robert enjoys exploring the bounty of local farms and markets, gardening at home, and hiking with his dog.

 Merilark Padgett-Johnson received a bachelor of science degree in plant science, a master of science degree in horticulture, and a Ph.D. in plant biology from UC Davis.
 After managing vineyards and acting as a consulting viticulturist for several years, she began teaching at Allan Hancock College in Santa Barbara County.
 There, she developed the Viticulture and Enology Program through teaching, writing curriculum, and hiring faculty members from the wine grape industry.
 She is a member of the Sonoma County Grape Growers’ Association, the Russian River Valley Winegrowers’ Association, the American Society for Enology and Viticulture, and the Australian Society for Viticulture and Oenology.